Shaun White might compete in skateboarding at 2020 Olympics

 The next Olympics are still a year away, and already, Shaun White is thinking about the games after that.

-The world’s best-known snowboarder tells The Associated Press he’s exploring competing in Tokyo in skateboarding, which will be added to the program for 2020.
+The world’s best-known snowboarder tells The Associated Press he’s exploring competing at the Tokyo Summer Olympics in skateboarding, which will be added to the program for 2020.

-The 30-year-old, two-time Winter Games gold medalist has excelled on both the snow and on the ramps since he was a kid.
-Of the 23 X Games medals he’s won, five of them came in vert at the Summer X Games.

 Most Read Stories